codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

-# Lead time and cycle time metrics
+# Lead and cycle time metrics

 Monitoring you team's lead time and cycle time allows you to understand if you're improving the ability to deliver value to customers.